Oushesh/Keras_Retinanet_adapted/README.md

    * python keras-retinanet/retinanet_coco_keras_test.py
    * The output image will be written in the folder of the output_img

-## TODO: add the github reinanet.py get the output

 ## Rebuild and structure the code with dependencies.